 What is “pay for delete” for Veterans?

-“Pay for delete” is an agreement where a Veteran pays a collection agency a portion or the full amount of a debt, and in return, the agency agrees to completely remove the negative entry from the Veteran’s credit report.
+“Pay for delete” is an agreement where a Veteran pays a collection agency to completely remove a negative entry from their credit report.

 Is “pay for delete” guaranteed to work for Veterans?